dart-archive/www.dartlang.org/src/site/_includes/language-tour/typedefs/index.markdown

   }
 }

-int sort(Object a, Object b) => ... ;
+int sort(Object a, Object b) => 0; // Initial, broken implementation.

 main() {
   SortedCollection collection = new SortedCollection(sort);

-  // all we know is that compare is a function, but what type of function? print(collection.compare is Function);  // true
+  // All we know is that compare is a function, but what type of function? assert(collection.compare is Function);
 }
 {% endpc %}